mongodb/snooty/README.md

 When a commit is pushed, this automatically triggers a Netlify build on your branch.
 For every push, a deploy and deploy preview will be generated.

-By default, the master branch of `docs-landing` will be parsed with the parser version specified in the `Netlify.toml` and built with the frontend version of your branch.
-However, if you'd like to build a different site or branch, or build with a different parser version, this can be easily done by just updating the values in the Netlify.toml accordingly(don't forget to update the `ORG_NAME` to `mongodb` or `10gen` depending on which org your repo belongs to!)
+By default, the master branch of `docs-landing` will be parsed with the parser version specified in the `Netlify.toml` and built using your branch as the frontend.
+If you'd like to build a different site or branch or build with a different parser version, this can be easily done by just updating the values in the Netlify.toml accordingly.
+Don't forget to update the `ORG_NAME` to `mongodb` or `10gen` depending on which org your repo belongs to!

 ## Releasing